- What is lactose intolerance

 Yes, you can do this simple test for lactose intolerance at home:

-- If you do, it suggests that you are lactose intolerant.
+- If they do, it could ascertain that you are lactose intolerant

 Such infants might even develop dehydration and weight loss if they do not switch to lactose-free infant formula.

 Congenital lactase deficiency in infants is inherited in an autosomal recessive pattern (Both copies of the LCT gene in each cell is mutated).